Jun711/jun711.github.io/_posts/2019-07-02-aws-sam-configuration-for-api-gateway-binary-response.md

 Thus, the following two syntax causes your specified binary media type to be removed in subsequent deployments.

+Using Globals Api BinaryMediaTypes property:

 ```yaml
 Globals:
   Api:
     BinaryMediaTypes:
     - application~1zip
 ```

+Using Single Api BinaryMediaTypes property:

 ```yaml
 MyApi: